 Unlikely but possibly.
 It depends on what your employer tests for but typically a drug panel does not test for ketamine.
 Regardless, if you are a current patient of ours and require a drug test, we will gladly provide records of your infusions, upon your request.

 Ketamine is a racemic mixture.
 Organic compounds come in two flavors (S and D).
 A racemic mixture is a 50 50 mix of these two flavors.
 Jansen pharmaceuticals isolated the S flavor of ketamine and patented the nasal formulation as Spravato.
 At our clinic we offer racemic ketamine because of it’s more favorable outcomes.
 There has been data showing that the D flavor of ketamine has mechanisms that contribute to its anti-depressive effect.

 For your safety, do not eat any solid foods for at least 6 hours prior to your treatment.
 However, you can have clear liquids (water, tea, coffee, juice (withOUT pulp), etc) up to 2 hours prior to your treatment.

-No, it is not safe to drive on the day of treatment.
+No, it is not safe to drive or operate heavy machinery on the day of treatment.
 You will need a ride home planned out beforehand by either family, a friend.
 We do not allow our patients to have rides home from ride sharing services.

-We recommend getting your treatments on a day when you are not working.
+We recommend getting your treatments on a day when you are not working or after work.
 You can resume normal function the following day.